 Surveying Transitional Experience and Subjective Well-Being: Income, Work, Family

-This paper reviews subjective well-being studies on income, work and family life with particular attention to transition countries.
-The main differences in conclusions for two types of economic systems seem to be the result of uncertainty and fast changing conditions and their effect on the perception of subjective economic conditions and on expectations formation.
-The terms ‘happiness’ and ‘life satisfaction’ should be distinguished when evaluating the success of socio-economic policies or of a transformation period as well as when predicting the reaction of economic systems to shocks/crisis.
-A short summary for more than 70 studies involving subjective well-being and attitudes indicators on data from the economies in transition is included.
+Subjective well-being patterns found for developed economies do not always valid for the economies in transition.
+This paper overviews happiness and satisfaction studies on income, work and family life domains with a particular attention to those on transitional countries.
+While there is a range of similarities in conclusions for two types of economies, the main differences seems to be a result of uncertainty and fast changing conditions in transitional settings.
+The terms ‘happiness’ and ‘life satisfaction’ should be distinguished, when evaluating the successfulness of transformational period and socio-economic policies.
+A short summary for 76 studies involving subjective indicators on data from the economies in transition is included.

 JEL Classification: P29, J12, J28Accepted Paper Series